gugu-py/do-nothing/README.md

    - **Difficulty**: Medium
    - **Details**: Design a layout that clearly shows the timer, start button, and results.
 Consider adding styling and animations to enhance user experience.

-### Additional Considerations:

-- **Error Handling**: Ensure your app handles errors gracefully (e.g., if the timer function fails).
-- **Performance**: Optimize performance to ensure the app runs smoothly and efficiently.
-- **Accessibility**: Make sure the website is accessible to all users, including those using screen readers or other assistive technologies.

-### Summary of Difficulty Levels:

-- **Easy**: Start Button Functionality, Stop Timer and Record Time, Reset Timer and Rankings.
-- **Medium**: Timer Functionality, Detect User Interaction, Display Time and Ranking, UI/UX Design.
-- **Medium to Hard**: Store and Retrieve Rankings (depending on persistence method).

-Feel free to start with the easier tasks and gradually work your way up to the more complex features.
-If you run into any specific challenges or need further guidance, let me know!